anteoas/replicant-mini-app/README.md

 [Christian Johansen](https://github.com/cjohansen), who created Replicant, also created a data inspector that can be used for any ClojureScript app that uses an atom for its state.
 It is a Chrome Extension, called [gadget-inspector](https://github.com/cjohansen/gadget-inspector).

 Yes, the example app uses the Gadget inspector, but to benefit from it you'll need to first build the inspector Extension and install it in your browser.
-There's a Babashka script included in the repo that will let you build the extension like so:
+There's a Babashka task included in the repo that will let you build the extension like so:

 ```sh
 bb dev:build-inspector-extension